 For this reason, there’s an increased interest in the efficacy of prenatal probiotic supplementation.
 Research suggests that taking probiotics is generally safe for pregnant and nursing mothers, but it’s best to check first with your healthcare provider.

 Additionally, in 2015, the World Allergy Organization recommended prenatal probiotic supplementation for both:

-As we’ve gathered so far, a woman’s nutrition needs increase during pregnancy—but in terms of diet, it’s not as much as you might think.
+A woman’s nutritional needs increase during pregnancy.
+But when it comes to the amount of calories consumed, it’s not as much as you might think.

 Additionally, the CDC recommends that breastfeeding mothers consume an additional 450 to 500 calories daily.
 However, this number can vary depending on your:

 - Breastfeeding frequency